OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-01.md

 ## Joshua 1:10

-Then Joshua commanded the officers of the people,
+So Joshua commanded the officers of the people,

 ## Joshua 1:11